 Regular inspections of the AED should be conducted as well to make sure the device is always in good working order.

 Here are some AED informational points to always remember:

 AED is very easy and self-explanatory to use.
-Just about anyone can use these machines with the guidance that they offer.
-It is best to train all employees on the machine so there is no question when it comes time to use one in an emergency though.
+Just about anyone can use these machines with the guidance provided by the device itself.
+However, it is best to train all employees on the machine so there is no question when it comes time to use one in an emergency.

 There are flashing lights on the machine that indicate the state of the device.
 Everyone should know what the different color blinking lights mean on the machine.
 A green light indicates a healthy AED and a red light indicates that there is a problem.

 You should get about 2-4 years of battery life out of your AED.

 Always get the collapsed individual the emergency attention they need as quickly as possible.
 It has been reported that prompt use of a defibrillator increases the chances of survival by 90 percent.
 For every passing minute that goes by, the chances of the individual surviving lowers by 7-10 percent.